openxpki/openxpki-docker/README.md

 ## Using Docker Compose

-The provided docker-compose provided creates three containers:
+The provided docker-compose creates three containers:

 - Database (based on mysql:5.7)
 - OpenXPKI Server